shsagir/play-area-sync/docs/domains.md

 There are so called "naked", "APEX" or "root" domains.
 They have no prefix and look like so: `fortrabbit.com`.
 Some think that they are aesthetically more pleasing than their subdomain counterparts.
 But they don't play well as with cloud services — like ours.
 Naked domains should not be routed using a `CNAME` record; they should be routed using an `A`-Record.
 An domain routed to a an IP is static.
 It doesn't give us the flexibility to move your App around.

+Yes, naked domains may look more pleasing to the eye, but don't take this it too serious.
+Look, all big players, like Google are using a www. subdomain, without that you ever noticed, most bigger sites you'll visit do as well.
+The Safari web browser doesn't even show the `www.` suffix any more.
+As long as the naked domain works and will forward all requests, don't bother too much.

 #### Don't dos